-Usually, the tooth’s outer layers — the enamel and cementum — protect the nerve from exposure.
-But fillings, especially deep ones, can get close to the nerve endings and cause irritation and uncomfortable sensations.
+The tooth’s outer layers, which are the enamel and cementum, usually protect the nerve from exposure.
+However, fillings — especially deep ones — can get close to the nerve endings and cause irritation and uncomfortable sensations.

 As the nerve heals, the sensitivity will go away.
 This may take a few days or weeks.
 Once the nerve has healed fully, a person should feel no difference between the filled tooth and the other teeth.

 A dentist must ensure that the tooth filling lines up with the other teeth in the mouth.

 People will often experience some minor sensitivity when biting down in the days following the procedure.
 This sensitivity will typically go away on its own.